sunnysideup/silverstripe-full-screen-tiny-mce-video-embed/docs/en/INDEX.md

-This module adds `allowFullScreen=true` to your YouTube iframe tag by overriding the standard html.
+This module adds `allowFullScreen` attribute to your YouTube iframe tag by overriding the standard html.

-It also adds lazy loading.
+It also adds lazy loading attribute: `loading="lazy"`, see [web.dev/iframe-lazy-loading](https://web.dev/iframe-lazy-loading/).

 It does so by swapping out the default class doing this work, like this (already added to module):